San Pedro via Dominguez Line: History

-Engineering studies began under Pacific Electric in 1902, but the line was turned over to the Los Angeles Inter-Urban Electric Railway in January 1904, who built the line to Wilmington by November 24.
-Service to the long wharf began on May 21, 1905 with full service to San Pedro beginning on July 5.
-The route became the preferred way to reach San Pedro over the San Pedro via Gardena line (to the extent that line was discontinued in 1940).
+Engineering studies began under Pacific Electric in 1902.
+Before construction started, the line was turned over to the Los Angeles Inter-Urban Electric Railway in January 1904, who built the line to Wilmington by November 24.
+Service to the long wharf began on May 21, 1905, with full service to San Pedro beginning on July 5.
+Traveling via the Dominguez route became the preferred way to reach San Pedro over the San Pedro via Gardena line (that line would be discontinued in 1940, several years before the Dominguez Line).

 Pacific Electric again regained control of the service after the Great Merger of 1911.
 They replaced the low trestle to San Pablo with a drawbridge.
-During World War II, the drawbridge was bypassed as a defense measure; trains used the West Basin Line as a bypass.
+During World War II, the drawbridge was bypassed as a defense measure; trains used the West Basin Line as a detour.

 The line was transferred to Metropolitan Coach Lines in October 1953.
 A ship strike in 1955 necessitated removal of the drawbridge, and trains were rerouted back on the West Basin Line.
 In 1958, the service finally came under the operation of Los Angeles Metropolitan Transit Authority.
 The agency converted the route to bus service on December 7 of that year.

+The right of way between Dominguez and Wilmington remains active for Union Pacific freight trains as the Dolores Industrial Lead, which was largely rebuilt as part of the Alameda Corridor.